huaihuaiweng/CS6400-project/README.md

 ### Data Loading

-The full datasets already exist within the papers.db downloaded from the gatech OneDrive and folder files located at the google drive
+The full datasets already exist within the papers.db downloaded from the gatech OneDrive and folder files located at the google drive aand therefore further preprocessing is not actually required

+To test preprocessing locally:
 The original dataset is available at https://snap.stanford.edu/data/cit-HepTh.html where the abstract information tar can be downloaded: cit-HepTh-abstracts.tar.gz
-Extract the tar and gz files and save the cit-HepTh-abstracts folder in the repository Example of datafile
+Extract the tar and gz files and save the cit-HepTh-abstracts folder in the repository

-A subset of the cit-HepTh-abstracts has been uploaded onto the GitHub utilizing a reduced set of 10 papers from each year This set may not be able to retrieve good recommendations or identify valid co-citations and citations due to its far smaller dataset size
-However the below instructions for data loading and preprocessing can be tested using this reduced dataset
+A sample dataset under 5mb cannot be provided as using a set of those file limits would lead to improper citations and co-citation graphs with missing data

+Example of datafile:
 ```
 Paper: hep-th/0002031
 From: Maulik K. Parikh